top of page

 But well owners in Rio Verde Foothills say such a body would effectively be sucking their water out from underneath them and redistributing it to others.
 Why should others get what we have paid for, they ask.

-The uncertainty was too much for Lothar Rowe, a German immigrant who has 50 horses on a ranch in Rio Verde Foothills, where he has lived for two decades.
+The uncertainty was too much for Lothar Rowe, a German immigrant who has lived for two decades on a ranch in Rio Verde Foothills and has 50 horses.

-He splashed out $500,000 for a piece of land with its own well -- good for as long as the aquifers are.
+He spent $500,000 on a piece of land with its own well, which is good for as long as the aquifers are.

 Fellow resident Rusty Childress said the problem stemmed from head-in-the-sand development.

-"The issue from the very beginning was that we were all in denial," the 64-year-old told AFP.
+"The issue from the beginning was that we were all in denial," the 64-year-old told AFP.

 "Buyer beware!
-No water in Rio Verde," reads a sign he put up in front of his house warning people who come to tour the half-built housing estates nearby.
+There is no water in Rio Verde," reads a sign he posted in front of his house, warning people who come to tour the half-built housing estates nearby.

 Comments